First, What Is Diversity?

 Let’s do a thought experiment to dig into cognitive diversity.
 Think about running a greeting card company.
 I am sure you can think of a big one that happens to own their own TV network.
 Say you have been employing old white men for generations to write cute cards of varying purpose.
 However, you recognize that the majority of your customers are actually Latino.
 What do you do?
 You don’t want to lose your market share and you want to improve on your attraction to the Latino market.
 So, you make the decision to hire 5 artists that are American but whose grandparents came from Spain.
 Is this a diversity hire?
 What if their skin is dark olive in color?
 Surely, they can connect to the Latino crowd.
 You couldn’t be more wrong.

 First, Spaniards are Hispanic, not Latino.
 Second, is it really about the color of the skin?
 No. Color doesn’t denote diversity.
 Background denotes diversity.
-Diversity is more than just the color of your skin or what is under those cloths.
+Diversity is more than just the color of your skin or what is under those clothes.
 It is the idea that people of different backgrounds, experiences, and histories are allowed to participate in a company and help improve it.
-The better hire would be to find people intimately experienced in Latino culture, obviously.
+The better hire would be to find people intimately experienced in Latino culture.
 Regardless of the color of their skin, to grow your Latino appeal, your company would need to hire someone who cognitively understands the diversity present in the market.
 See where this is going?
+There are a lot of companies that take a diverse group of employees to help grow their market.
+Some are key employees and of great value to the company’s success.
+Businesses even get key person insurance to protect themselves from the unfortunate demise of these important individuals.

 How Can Diversity Include Cognitive Diversity?